 It’s that time of year again, but I can’t come up with my usual ten without being liberal.
-Only eight are so worthy.
+Only seven are so worthy.
 The top three are masterpieces.

 1. Doubt.
 5 stars.
 The film of the year is tightly directed, flawlessly acted, relentlessly ambiguous… it’s hard to heap too many accolades on something that earns its keep in every sentence.
 Based on the Broadway play by the same name, about a liberal priest in the ’60s who is accused of having an erotic interest in one of his altar boys.
 The harrowing scene between Sister Aloysius and Mrs. Miller is already a classic, and for my money one of the best film scenes of the decade.
 Reviewed here.